simdutf/simdutf/README.md

 // https://tc39.es/proposal-arraybuffer-base64/spec/#sec-frombase64
 enum last_chunk_handling_options : uint64_t {
   loose = 0,               /* standard base64 format, decode partial final chunk */
-  strict = 1,              /* error when the last chunk is partial, 2 or 3 chars, and unpadded */
-  stop_before_partial = 2, /* if the last chunk is partial (2 or 3 chars), ignore it (no error) */
+  strict = 1,              /* error when the last chunk is partial, 2 or 3 chars, and unpadded, or non-zero bit padding */ stop_before_partial = 2, /* if the last chunk is partial (2 or 3 chars), ignore it (no error) */
 };